Data Privacy Notice

 We are always happy to explain anything which this Notice does not make clear to you.

 We are Out to Swim (OTS), an LGBT+ Masters Aquatics Club

-Note: For the sake of clarity OTS also includes Out to Swim South, Out to Swim Orcas, Out to Swim Angels and members of Positive Stokes and TAGS who have signed up on OTS’s membership system.
+Note: For the sake of clarity OTS also includes Out to Swim South, Out to Swim West, Out to Swim Orcas (Waterpolo), Out to Swim Angels (Synchronised Swimming) and members of Positive Stokes and TAGS only including those who have signed up on OTS’s membership system.

 You will find our contact details at the end of this Notice.

 We are the “data controller” for the purposes of GDPR.
 This means that we decide how your Personal Data is processed and for what purposes.

 Personal Data is data that relates to a living individual who can be identified from that data.
 An example of personal data in the context of Out to Swim could be your name, address or health information (where provided).
 We might be able to identify you from the data itself or by linking that data to other information we have access to.
 GDPR tells us how we must process your Personal Data.

 How do we process your Personal Data?